mui/material-ui/docs/data/joy/customization/dark-mode/dark-mode.md

 ## System preference

-To have the color mode based on the user's preference, set `defaultMode: 'system'`.
+To set the mode based on the user's preference, use `defaultMode: 'system'`.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';